Dear You: Tracks

 The album's opening track, "Save Your Generation", deals with slacker culture and being a pessimist.
-In a retrospective review for Gibson, writer Jonah Bayer said it exemplifies the album's sound: "a melodic pop sensibility that’s augmented with buzzing Les Pauls, driving drums, and [...]
-Schwarzenbach’s signature one-liners".
+It includes a reference to The Hotel New Hampshire (1981) by John Irving when the narrator of the song talks about walking by open windows in an attempt to stave off suicide attempts.
+In a retrospective review for Gibson, writer Jonah Bayer said the song exemplifies the album's sound: "a melodic pop sensibility that's augmented with buzzing Les Pauls, driving drums, and [...]
+Schwarzenbach's signature one-liners".
 "Fireman" consists of a single-note guitar riff in the style of Nirvana.
-With it, Schwarzenbach reimagines himself as a tidal wave that impacts the coastline that his ex-girlfriend lives on.
+With it, Schwarzenbach reimagined himself as a tidal wave that impacted the coastline that his ex-girlfriend lives on.
 He explained that while in his residence in Oakland, he wanted to see how "callous I could get.
 I allowed myself to think really terrible thoughts, and that's just what came out".
 Richmond Times-Dispatch writer Ryan Self said the song was a "stark and disarming tale of lost love and revenge that'll make you think twice about those old boyfriends or girlfriends".
 Michael Nelson of Stereogum wrote that in "Accident Prone", Jawbreaker emulated the "weight of a thousand guitars to hammer home a battering ram of a chorus and a stellar, sweeping bridge", with its big sound "heightening the intensity".
 "Chemistry" is about Pfahler and Schwarzenbach attending Crossroads School in Santa Monica, California.
-In the mid-tempo song "Million", Schwarzenbach pines for a relationship that would operate like a recording contract.
+In the mid-tempo song "Million", Schwarzenbach pines for a relationship that could operate like a recording contract.
 An earlier version of "Lurker II: Dark Son of Night" had a 45-word title with lyrics that revolved around Boba Fett from Star Wars.